jakofranko/ledger/README.md

 ## TODO

 * Clean out unused libs and routes
+* Add additional fields to Logs with descriptions and durations, and make sure that the goal_id is optional
 * Goal-related milestones
 * Security layer for user authentication and access